jbossdemocentral/bpms-mortgage-demo/README.md

 6. Mortgage Loan demo pre-installed as project.

 7. Process and Task dashboard pre-filled with mock data optional now.
-For Windows intaller, to add just uncomment install scripts (see inline script comments).

 8. You can pre-load the BPM Suite Mortgage project with multiple pre-configured process instances, some will run through the rejected path, some will be waiting for you in the various human task when you login.
 To inject these pre-configured